GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/headers.rst

 the reader is invited to refer to the Astrodata Programmer Manual.
-Here we provide a simple introduction that might help some readers better understand Astrodata Descriptors, or serve as a quick reference for those who have written Astrodata Descriptor in the past but need a little refresher.
+Here we provide a simple introduction that might help some readers better understand Astrodata Descriptors, or serve as a quick reference for those who have written Astrodata Descriptors in the past but need a little refresher.

 The Astrodata Descriptors are defined in an ``AstroData`` class.
 The ``AstroData`` class specific to an instrument is located in a separate